By Tim Lambert

 Life in the Middle Ages

-In the 16th century it was not safe to drink water so for ordinary people drinking ale or beer was essential.
+In the 16th century it was, usually, not safe to drink water so for ordinary people drinking ale or beer was essential.
 Young children drank milk but usually only the poorest people drank water.

 In Tudor Times cider and perry were common drinks in certain parts of England.
 However in the 17th century cider making reached a peak.

 Other drinks in 16th century England included sherry, which was known as sack and brandy.
-The origins of brandy are obscure but it was a popular drink by the 16th century.
+In 16th century Scotland whiskey was a popular drink.

 In the 17th century new drinks were introduced to England.
 Rum was first distilled in the Caribbean.
-Gin was invented in Holland early in the century and it was introduced into England in the late 17th century.
+Gin was invented in Holland early in the 17th century.
+It was introduced into England in the late 17th century.
 Gin soon became a very popular drink.
 Another drink, champagne was invented in England in the late 17th century.

 There were also new non-alcoholic drinks available in 17th century England.
-The Arabs invented coffee in the 13th century.
-It entered Europe in the 16th century through Italy.
+Coffee was discovered in Ethiopia and it entered Europe in the 16th century through Italy.
 By the late 17th century there were many coffeehouses in English towns where merchants and professional men met to drink cups of coffee, read newspapers and chat.

-Tea was discovered by the Chinese in the earliest days of their civilisation but it only reached Europe in the 17th century.
+Tea was discovered by the Chinese in the earliest days of their civilization but it only reached Europe in the 17th century.
 Tea came to England in the mid-17th century.
 However it only became a popular drink after 1662 when Charles II married a Portuguese princess, Catherine of Braganza.
-She made tea-drinking fashionable among the wealthy.
+She made drinking tea fashionable among the wealthy.
 (At first it was too expensive for ordinary people).
 Cocoa was also first drunk in England in the late 17th century.

 Chocolate comes from Central America.
 The Spaniards brought it too Europe in the 16th century.
 Chocolate was first drunk in England in the 17th century.
 The Spaniards in Mexico also invented tequila.

 Drinking rum became common in Britain in the 18th century.
-The British navy began giving sailors a daily rum ration.
+The British navy gave sailors a daily rum ration.

 Drinking cheap gin became endemic in the early 18th century, causing many social problems as shown by the picture Gin Lane by William Hogarth.
 However gin drinking was curtailed after 1751 when duty was charged.